cipsim/Milestone/README.md

 In the index section the first article briefly explains who are Acid Reign showing a picture of the band.
 Immediatly after there is a chance to pre-order the new album with a direct link to the label website and a link to the spotify page of the last single.

-The music section shows the albums, their names, and their year of release.
-Hovering on the albums, the covers will go from black and white to color.
-Clicking on a cover, will directly bring the user to the spotify page of the album.
+The media section shows the albums, their names, and their year of release.
+It is possible to play the albums directly on spotify without leaving the page thanks to the spotify widgets.
+Same applies to the videos, it is possible to play them directly on the page, wich gives a small destriction of the video and the year the video has been shot on.

 In the news section it is possible to see the announcement of the new tour and being redirected to the "tour" section, or listen to the latest metal podcast.